 The link still held true after researchers took into account other things which may affect intellect.

-Furthermore, the experiment wasn’t especially formulated to verify if below-average birth weight directly leads to lower IQ scores, or if larger babies are actually more clever.
+Furthermore, the experiment wasn’t specially formulated to verify if below-average birth weight directly leads to lower IQ scores, or if larger babies are actually more clever.

 The study also didn’t take into account many other possible factors that could affect the child’s intelligence, like: